joshghent/blog/content/blog/case-for-ci-cd/index.md

 This can drive further change which follows a similar process as outlined above.

 By the end of it, you may not be deploying to production 50 times a day, but doing something much more humble.
-Saving you and your collegues, hours of mundane, repetitive and error prone work.
+Saving you and your colleagues, hours of mundane, repetitive and error prone work.
 And isn't that just as valuable?